okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 <ApiOperation method="delete" url="/api/v1/groups/${groupId}" />

-Removes a group with `OKTA_GROUP` type from your organization.
+Removes a group with `OKTA_GROUP` or `APP_GROUP` type from your organization.

-> Only groups with `OKTA_GROUP` type can be removed.<br>
+> Groups with type `APP_GROUP` cannot be removed if they are used in a group push mapping.
-> Application imports are responsible for removing groups with `APP_GROUP` type such as Active Directory groups.

 ##### Request Parameters